carpentries/workshop-template/_data/README.md

 The file `data.csv` in this directory contains the workshop information:

-- venue: brief name of the institution that hosts the workshop without address (e.g., "eScience Center")
+- venue: brief name of the institution that hosts the workshop without address (e.g., "Netherlands eScience Center")

-- address: full street address of workshop (e.g., "Science Park 140, 1098 XG
+- address: full street address of workshop (e.g., "Science Park 402 (Matrix III), 1098 XH Amsterdam").
+For an online workshop, instead of the address, the value of this field can be the videoconferencing URL, or 'online'.
-  Amsterdam")

 - country: country for the institution that hosts the workshop (e.g., Netherlands)